CS388-Group1/bite/README.md

 **Optional Features**

 1. User can add a recipe
-2. User has a list of their recipes
+2. User has a list of their created recipes
 3. User can filter recipes by cuisine, meal type, or cooking time
 4. User can rate and review recipes
 5. User can save dietary preferences